 Live And Let Die isn’t a perfect film by any means.
-(It was mostly panned in a SURVEY OF HMSS EDITORS SOME YEARS BACK.)
+(It was mostly panned in a survey of editors on the former Her Majesty’s Secret Servant website (this post used to have a link but it’s gone dead so we removed it.)
 But you can see how it appealed to a new generation of fans.
 Sam Mendes doesn’t exactly have a reputation for directing light movies, so we suspect Skyfall won’t resemble Live And Let Die.
 But it is interesting, at least on some level, that he cites Live And Let Die as an influence.

 Finally, it should be noted that Live And Let Die was the first 007 film to have a higher worldwide gross than 1965’s Thunderball, $161.8 million to $141.2 million Its U.S. box office, though, was below Diamonds Are Forever.

 In sum, Live And Let Die is a movie that’s going to divide Bond fans.
 The first-generation fans throw their arms up in the air while, for the second generation, it’s a landmark to explain how they became interested in 007.